m10hit/TypeScript/README.md

 ## interface

-- Flexible way to describe types in TS
+- Flexible way to describe types in TS.
+It is possible to specify an object as type in TS
 - The type information is erased in TS program when we compile it, we don't have to worry about runtime overhead when using it

 ```ts